 Seksillä kotiin / What Is Left Unsaid (2014)

-I began my studies by creating this multichannel work, which explores communication and the nuances of how messages are transmitted and interpreted.
+Building on this interest in human interaction within structured frameworks, I moved towards more conceptual installations during my studies.
+What Is Left Unsaid is a multichannel work that explores the nuances of communication and how messages are transmitted and interpreted.
 The project involved two participants filmed simultaneously from two perspectives, repeating the same sentence with variation while responding to each other.
-The result is a study of complex communication emerging from minimal elements.
+The result is a study of how complex emotional communication emerges from minimal, repetitive elements.

 Peili / Mirror (2014/2019)